Maxiviper117/360-to-planer-images/README.md

 3. **Parallel Processing:**

-   - Utilizing optimized processing techniques, the tool processes multiple images and yaw angles concurrently, significantly reducing processing time for large batches.
+   - Utilizing optimized processing techniques, the tool processes multiple images, yaw angles, and pitch angles concurrently, significantly reducing processing time for large batches.

 4. **Output Generation:**
-   - The projected images are saved with descriptive filenames indicating the applied parameters, facilitating easy identification and organization.
+   - The projected images are saved with descriptive filenames indicating the applied parameters and resolution, facilitating easy identification and organization.

 ## Usage Options

-You can use the **Panorama to Plane Projection Converter** in three ways:
+You can use the **Panorama to Plane Projection Converter** in two ways:

 1. **Option 1: Using the Compiled Executable**